Bounding the Worst-class Error: A Boosting Approach: Introduction

 \section{Introduction}

-Minimizing the average training error over all classes can lead to large differences in class-wise errors.
-For example, if we minimize the average error for the five-class problem in Figure~\ref{fig:balance_toydata}, class 2 (yellow) has a very high error rate, whereas the other classes have almost zero --- that is, class 2 is sacrificed for the average.
-This example indicates that the average error is not suitable for problems where no class should be sacrificed.
-Especially when all classes are equally important, we need to be careful of the \emph{worst-class error} rather than the average error.
-Note that high worst-class errors occur not only in class-imbalanced data, where minor classes are often sacrificed, but also in class-balanced data, such as Figure 1.
+Minimizing the {\em average} training error over all classes can lead to large differences in class-wise errors.
+Fig.~\ref{fig:balance_toydata}{(a)} shows a toy example of a five-class problem.
+If we aim to achieve a small test average error, Fig.~\ref{fig:balance_toydata}{(b)} can be a possible good boundary because class 2 (yellow) overlaps with the other classes.
+However, class 2 has a very high error rate, whereas the other classes have almost zero; that is, class 2 is sacrificed for the average.
+This example indicates that the average error is not suitable for problems such as medical image classification, where no class should be sacrificed.
+For example, in a medical image classification task, it would not be acceptable for the malignant tumor class to have a 40\% error rate while the benign and healthy classes have 10\% error rates.